SimeonHristov99/ML_24-25/notes.md

 ![w07_example_support_vectors.png](assets/w07_example_support_vectors.png "w07_example_support_vectors.png")

-Another way of defining support vectors is that they include the examples (incorrectly and incorrectly classified) that are *close enough* to the boundary.
+Another way of defining support vectors is that they include the examples (correctly and incorrectly classified) that are *close enough* to the boundary.

 How close is considered *close enough* is controlled by the regularization strength.